AI Frame Interpolation with RIFE: Smooth Any Video to 60fps

 RIFE (Real-time Intermediate Flow Estimation) can double or quadruple the frame rate of any video using AI-generated intermediate frames.
 Full Python pipeline for 24fps → 60fps conversion.

-How RIFE Works
+Where RIFE Actually Works

-| Source Material | Quality | Notes | |---|---|---| | Live action, smooth motion | ⭐⭐⭐⭐⭐ | Ideal — clean optical flow | | Animation (30fps) | ⭐⭐⭐⭐ | Minor ghosting on fast cuts | | Video games / screen capture | ⭐⭐⭐⭐ | Great for gameplay footage | | Fast-moving sports | ⭐⭐⭐ | Artifacts on quick direction changes | | Old film (judder + grain) | ⭐⭐ | Grain confuses flow estimation | | Anime with 2s/frame holds | ⭐⭐ | "Soap opera effect" on stills |
+| Source | Quality | |-----------------------|---------| | Live action, smooth pan/tilt | ⭐⭐⭐⭐⭐ | | Animation (30fps sources) | ⭐⭐⭐⭐ | | Video games, screencast | ⭐⭐⭐⭐ | | Fast sports (lots of motion) | ⭐⭐⭐ | | Old film (judder/grain) | ⭐⭐ | | Anime with static holds | ⭐⭐ |

 git clone https://github.com/hzwer/Practical-RIFE.git